 ...

 A Supplicant’s SME creates a BIGTKSA when dot11BeaconProtectionEnabled is true, upon receiving a BIGTK from its Authenticator.
-A non-AP MLD’s SME creates a BIGTKSA for its setup link when dot11BeaconProtectionEnabled is true, upon receiving a BIGTK for the link from its Authenticator.
+A non-AP MLD’s SME creates a BIGTKSA for (#12981) each of its setup link when dot11BeaconProtectionEnabled is true, upon receiving a BIGTK for the link from its Authenticator.

 A BIGTKSA consists of the following: